 Moving into shack settlements is the only way for many outsiders to access cities.
-Living conditions are typically harsh with little protection from environmental and social hazards (Cirolia et al, 2016).
+Living conditions are typically harsh with little protection from environmental and social hazards (Cirolia et al. 2016).
 Yet there are opportunities to earn a livelihood and perhaps a job through enterprise and effort.
-Squatter communities reflect both the sacrifice and resilience of people struggling in precarious conditions.
+Such communities reflect both the sacrifice and resilience of people struggling in precarious conditions.
 In other words, they concentrate hope and aspiration, as well as poverty.
 Yet they are often stigmatised by elites for anti-social behaviour, for criminality and for harbouring foreigners.
 If the alternative is rural poverty, then shack areas have a role to play in facilitating upward mobility.
-There is some evidence that moving to an informal settlement can provide a path out of poverty, and more could certainly be done to smooth the transition (Turok et al, 2017).
-If inclusive cities embody the United Nations commitment to 'leave no-one behind' (as well as the ANC's slogan 'a better life for all'), then reaching out to vulnerable groups by supporting shack communities and aspiring migrants should be a much higher priority than it is at present.
+There is some evidence that moving to an informal settlement can provide a path out of poverty, but more could certainly be done to smooth the transition (Turok, Budlender and Visagie 2017).
+If inclusive cities embody the United Nations commitment to 'leave no-one behind' (as well as the African

+National Congress' slogan 'a better life for all'), then reaching out to vulnerable groups by supporting shack communities and aspiring migrants should be a much higher priority than it is at present.
 Responsibility should be shared with national government because of the financial burden on stretched metro municipalities.

 Shack populations in SA cities are still relatively small by international standards, and the situation is more manageable because the rate of growth is slower.
-Elsewhere in Africa some 62% of the urban population live in informal settlements.
-In Johannesburg and Cape Town less than one in five of the population (18%) live in shacks, either in informal settlements or in backyards (indicator H3).
-Disaggregating into racial groups yields some striking patterns because almost all households in shack settlements are African (+95%).
-In Cape Town more than 1 in 3 Africans lived in shacks (see figure 8) in 2016.
-This is obscured without looking at the racial patterns of segregation.
-Whilst the share of shack dwellers declined in all the metros between 2001 and 2016 - a tangible impact of the roll-out of RDP housing - the absolute numbers continued to rise.
-This heightens the urgency for finding more effective ways of upgrading informal settlements without displacing the existing residents.
+Elsewhere in Africa, some 62 per cent of the urban population live in informal settlements.
+In Johannesburg and Cape Town, less than one in five of the population (18 per cent) live in informal settlements or in backyard shacks (indicator H3).
+Disaggregating into racial groups yields some striking patterns because almost all households in informal settlements are African (+95 per cent).
+In Cape Town, more than one in three Africans lived in shacks (see Figure 8) in 2016.
+This figure is obscured without looking at the racial patterns of segregation.
+Whilst the share of shack dwellers declined in all the metros between 2001 and 2016 - a tangible impact of the rollout of RDP housing - the absolute numbers continued to rise.
+This heightens the urgency to find more effective ways of upgrading informal settlements without displacing the existing residents.

 Government has an important role to play in establishing the foundations for all-round development in these areas.
-Without any reassurances about the future of unauthorised settlements, communities behave as temporary migrants and remit any spare money to their relatives in the countryside (Posel and Marx, 2013; Philip et al, 2014).
-Community cohesion and safety are easily undermined by rival groups, gatekeepers and other undemocratic actors exerting control over the allocation of land and other scarce resource in the absence of formal legal safeguards and proper policing to limit crime and violence.
-Rather than discriminating against them and periodically instigating heavy-handed evictions, communities should be provided with the foundational elements required to invest in their future.
-This involves tangible items like essential services, social safety-nets and connecting infrastructure.
-Building trust and providing some security of tenure are also important for people to start investing in their properties and consolidating their position in the city (Seeliger and Turok, 2014).
+Without any reassurances about the future of informal settlements, communities behave as temporary migrants and remit any spare money to their relatives in the countryside (Posel and Marx 2013; Philip et al. 2014).
+Rival groups, gatekeepers and other undemocratic actors exerting control over the allocation of land and other scarce resource in the absence of formal legal safeguards and proper policing to limit crime and violence easily undermine community cohesion and safety.
+Rather than discriminating against them and periodically instigating evictions, there should be incremental programmes to work hand-in-hand with communities located in places that are suitable for long-term residence to provide the foundational elements required to invest in their future.
+This involves tangible items like essential services, social safety nets and connecting infrastructure.
+Building trust and providing some security of tenure are also important for people to start investing in their properties and consolidating their position in the city (Seeliger and Turok 2014).
+Alternative sites will need to be provided for communities that are in risky or unsuitable locations, and to de-densify overcrowded informal settlements.

-Figure 8: African households living in shack dwellings; 2001 - 2016
+Figure 8 Percentage of African households living in shack dwellings by metro; 2001-2016